Robinpig/Note/docs/CS/Java/Spring_Cloud/nacos/Nacos.md

 ## Introduction

-Nacos is an easy-to-use dynamic service discovery, configuration and service management platform for building cloud native applications
+Nacos is an easy-to-use dynamic service discovery, configuration and service management platform for building cloud native applications.

+**Nacos: Dynamic *Na*ming and *Co*nfiguration *S*ervice**

 Service is a first-class citizen in Nacos.
 Nacos supports discovering, configuring, and managing almost all types of services: